Pepp38/Savior/README.md

 # Savior

-**Automatic form draft recovery for the real world.**
+**Stop users from losing form input.
+Automatically.**

-Savior is a tiny, dependency-free JavaScript library that prevents users from losing form input after refresh, navigation, tab close, or browser crashes.
+Savior is a tiny, dependency-free JavaScript library that prevents users from losing form input when pages refresh, tabs close, or browsers crash.

 No backend.
 No sync.
 No accounts.
 No framework coupling.

-Just local, predictable draft recovery.
+Built for the moments when forms fail and users shouldn’t pay the price.
 ---

 ## Why this exists